Sionis stopped talking for a few minutes after recalling the fate of Xer’Thraxis.

 “What about Iliera and Fynn?” the Loremastar asked.
 “What did they do?”

 Sionis grabbed his plate and filled it with hot noodles, then came over and took a seat at the table.
 “Iliera and Fynn… they fought on.
-On Argus.
+On Pulkaan.
 Heroes and champions alike, those two couldn’t be stopped.